Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 Reviewers look for:

-* **Core and Addons:** Code rigor, standards compliance, test coverage above a threshold, and avoidance of unintended side effects (e.g., regressions)
+* **Core and Addons:** Code rigor, standards compliance, test coverage above a threshold, and avoidance of unintended side effects (e.g., regressions or backwards incompatibilities)
 * **Devel:** Basic code correctness and clarity, with an understanding that these areas are experimental and evolving
 * **All areas:** Code formatting (using ``black``), documentation, and tests